thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 {% include images-gallery.html imageCollection="wl-scheduling-bundle" %}

+## Adding widgets bundle

+If the system administrator adds a new widgets bundle, it automatically becomes a system one.
+It means that only he can delete, edit and add widget types into the bundle.
+Tenant administrators can create widgets bundles as well.
+In this case, they have permissions to modify created bundles.

+To add a new widgets bundle, you should:

+{% include images-gallery.html imageCollection="wl-add" showListImageTitles="true" %}

 ## Widgets Bundles export/import

 #### Widgets Bundle export

-You can export a widgets bundle in JSON format, and import it in the same or different ThingsBoard format.
+You can export a widgets bundle in JSON format, and import it in the same or different ThingsBoard instance.

 In order to export widgets bundle, you should: